MiguelLaura/lyrics_cloud/README.md

 Before committing, `black` and [generate_readme.py](script/generate_readme.py) will automatically run.

 To change the README file, change [README.template.md](README.template.md) first and generate the README after (or let the pre-commit do it).
+You'll need to add the new functions to [generate_readme.py](script/generate_readme.py) in `DOCS`.

 ## Usage